ed0sh/PoliTo-OS161-Project/README.md

 ```

 ### TLB Fault
-We handled TLB faults inside *my_vm.c*, with *vm_fault*.
+We handled TLB faults inside `my_vm.c`, with `vm_fault`.
 This function is called by the OS when a TLB miss occurs:
 - it panics in case of VM_FAULT_READONLY;
 - it returns EINVAL in case the parameter faulttype is incorrect;
 - it returns EFAULT in case something is wrong with the current process, the address space or the segment;
-- on success, it loads a new entry inside the TLB calling *tlb_load* and then it returns 0.
+- on success, it loads a new entry inside the TLB calling `tlb_load` and then it returns 0.

-The *vm_fault* is also partial responsible for the management of the page table.
-The page that made the *vm_fault* be called is examined:
+The `vm_fault` is also partial responsible for the management of the page table.
+The page that made the `vm_fault` be called is examined:
 - if it is a stack-page we set to zero the corresponding memory area;
-- otherwise we analyse it through its *page_status*:
+- otherwise we analyse it through its `page_status`:
-    - if the page isn't inizialized yet (*page_status* equal to *PT_ENTRY_EMPTY*) we allocate some memory for it, we load it from the ELF program file and we add the new entry in page table;
+    - if `page_status` equal to `PT_ENTRY_EMPTY`, then the page isn't inizialized yet: we allocate some memory for it, we load it from the ELF program file and we add the new entry in page table;
-    - if the page was swapped-out (*page_status* equal to *PT_ENTRY_SWAPPED_OUT*) we retrive it from the swapfile, performing a swap-in;
+    - if `page_status` equal to `PT_ENTRY_SWAPPED_OUT`, then the page was swapped-out: we retrive it from the swapfile, performing a swap-in;
-    - if the page is valid (*page_status* equal to *PT_ENTRY_VALID*) we just reload it inside the TLB.
+    - if `page_status` equal to `PT_ENTRY_VALID`, then the page is valid: we just reload it inside the TLB.

 ```c
 if (sg->base_vaddr == USERSTACK - sg->mem_size) {       // it's a stack page